raetha/wyzesense2mqtt/readme.md

     environment:
       TZ: "America/New_York"
 ```
-2. Create your local volume mounts.
+3. Create your local volume mounts.
 Use the same folders as selected in the Docker Compose file created above.
 ```bash
 mkdir /docker/wyzesense2mqtt/config
 mkdir /docker/wyzesense2mqtt/logs
 ```
-3. Create or copy a config.yaml file into the config folder (see sample below or copy from repository)
+4. Create or copy a config.yaml file into the config folder (see sample below or copy from repository)
-4. Copy a logging.yaml file into the config folder (see sample below or copy from repository)
+5. Copy a logging.yaml file into the config folder (see sample below or copy from repository)
-5. If desired, pre-populate a sensors.yaml file into the config folder with your existing sensors.
+6. If desired, pre-populate a sensors.yaml file into the config folder with your existing sensors.
 This file will automatically be created if it doesn't exist. (see sample below or copy from repository)
-6. Start the Docker container
+7. Start the Docker container
 ```bash
 docker-compose up -d
 ```
+8. Pair sensors following instructions below.
+You do NOT need to re-pair sensors that were already paired, they should be found automatically on start and added to the config file with default values, but the sensor version will be unknown.

 ### Linux Systemd

 The gateway can also be run as a systemd service for those not wanting to use Docker.
+1. Plug Wyze Sense Bridge into USB port on Linux host.
-1. Pull down a copy of the repository
+2. Pull down a copy of the repository
 ```bash
 cd /tmp
 git clone https://github.com/raetha/wyzesense2mqtt.git
 ```
-2. Create local application folder (Select a location that works for you, example uses /wyzesense2mqtt)
+3. Create local application folder (Select a location that works for you, example uses /wyzesense2mqtt)
 ```bash
 mv /tmp/wyzesense2mqtt/wyzesense2mqtt /wyzesense2mqtt
 rm -rf /tmp/wyzesense2mqtt
 cd /wyzesense2mqtt
 ```
-3. Prepare config.yaml file.
+4. Prepare config.yaml file.
 You must set MQTT host parameters!
 Username and password can be blank if unused. (see sample below)
 ```bash
 mv config/config.yaml.sample config/config.yaml
 vim config/config.yaml
 ```
-4. Modify logging.yaml file if desired (optional)
+5. Modify logging.yaml file if desired (optional)
 ```bash
 vim config/logging.yaml
 ```
-5. If desired, pre-populate a sensors.yaml file with your existing sensors.
+6. If desired, pre-populate a sensors.yaml file with your existing sensors.
 This file will automatically be created if it doesn't exist. (see sample below)
 ```bash
 mv config/sensors.yaml.sample config/sensors.yaml
 vim config/sensors.yaml
 ```
-6. Install dependencies
+7. Install dependencies
 ```bash
 pip3 install -r requirements.txt
 ```
-7. Start the service.
+8. Start the service.
 ```bash
 vim wyzesense2mqtt.service # Only modify if not using default application path sudo cp wyzesense2mqtt.service /etc/systemd/system/